 Situated on the Gulf of Botnia, Rauma is one of the oldest harbors in Finland.
 Built around a Franciscan monastery, where the mid-15th-century Holy Cross Church still stands, it is an outstanding example of an old Nordic city constructed in wood.
 Although ravaged by fire in the late 17th century, it has preserved its ancient vernacular architectural heritage.

-Day 6: Helsinki
+Day 6: Depart Helsinki

 On the last day of your Golden Triangle tour, you'll have breakfast at your hotel and then return to Helsinki via a 2-hour private transfer.
-The day is yours to explore Helsinki or continue on to your next adventure.
+The day is yours to explore Helsinki or continue to your next adventure.